 A Self-Made Billionaire

-Kerimov started on his journey to being one of Russia’s richest and most affluent investors at the bottom, without any notable family ties or connections.
-After almost two years in the USSR military, Kerimov joined Dagestan State University and graduated with a degree in Financial Accounting and Economics in 1989.
+Suleyman Kerimov started on his journey to being one of Russia’s wealthiest investors without any notable family ties or connections.
+After almost two years in the Soviet military, Kerimov enrolled in Dagestan State University and graduated with a degree in Financial Accounting and Economics in 1989.

-Soon after his graduation, Kerimov started working as an accountant in a local company in his home province Dagestan, where he soon rose to the rank of Deputy Director and was made responsible for the company’s ties with a Moscow-based bank.
-In 1995, he was appointed as the CEO of the trading company Soyuz- Finans, where he began displaying his sophisticated style of investing, which eventually brought him his wealth.
+Soon after his graduation, Kerimov started working as an accountant at a local company in his home province of Dagestan, where he soon rose to the rank of deputy director and was made responsible for the company’s ties with a Moscow-based bank.
+In 1995, he was appointed CEO of the Soyuz-Finance trading company, where he began displaying his sophisticated style of investing.
+This eventually brought him his substantial wealth.

-Besides investments in major financial and energy conglomerates, Kerimov is also the owner of the Russian football club Anzhi Makhachkala.
-The acquisition of the relatively unknown club was made as an attempt by Kerimov to diversify his investment portfolio and to enhance the football culture in his home province of Dagestan.
+Kerimov previously owned the Russian football club Anzhi Makhachkala.
+He acquired the relatively unknown club in 2011 to diversify his investment portfolio and enhance the football culture in Dagestan’s home province.

-His investment in the club was substantial and brought world attention to it, mainly because of Kerimov’s willingness to invest as much money as needed to lift the club to European heights — a goal still left unaccomplished.
-This investment in the club is one of many Kerimov made in the social structure and culture of Russia.
-The Suleyman Kerimov Foundation is a regular donor to Russian sports and athletes, and awards grants to different institutions which work in the field of education, culture, and sports.
+His investment in Anzhi Makhachkala brought it global attention, mainly because of Kerimov’s willingness to invest as much money as needed to have the club become successful in Europe.
+Part of his strategy was to acquire top international players, such as the Brazilian left-back Roberto Carlos and the Cameroonian striker Samuel Eto’o.
+This investment in the club is one of many Kerimov has made in Russia’s sports.
+The Suleyman Kerimov Foundation that was set up in 2007 is a regular donor to Russian sports and athletes with grants, equipment donations, and the construction of sports facilities.

 Besides business, Kerimov also has an interest in Russian domestic politics.
 In 1999 he was elected as a member of the State Duma, the Russian lower house of the Federal Assembly.